r-lib/clock/README.md

   first to implement year-month and year-quarter types, and has functioned as a very successful time series infrastructure package for many years.

+Additionally, I’d like to thank my wife for being a power user of clock, and having a number of discussions with me around bugs and missing features.
+You can thank her for `date_count_between()`.